Shippo (company): History

-Shippo started as an API then built their own app and dashboard for platforms such as Shopify and Magento to gain traction, with their core focus continuing to be the API.
-Their vision is to provide small online businesses the same discounts that larger retailers would get with major carriers, such as UPS, FedEx, and DHL.
-In March 2016, Shippo became a United States Postal Service ePostage partner alongside Amazon and Etsy, making them the first to launch ePostage for public access and one of the only publicly available USPS API connectors.
-Shippo is often highlighted as part of studies in logistics and delivery methods.
+In March 2016, Shippo became a United States Postal Service ePostage partner alongside Amazon and Etsy.

 Laura Behrens Wu is the CEO and co-founder of Shippo.
 She and co-founder, Simon Kreuz, are both part of Forbes' 30 Under 30 2017 Enterprise Technology list.
 Wu was featured in the 2016 LinkedIn Next Wave: Top Professionals 35 & Under list.

 Shippo participated in Plug and Play's StartupCamp in January 2014 and was a part of 500 Startups Batch 8.
 In 2014, they raised $2 million in seed funding led by SoftTechVC.
 Jeff Clavier, Managing Partner of SoftTechVC, also sat on Shippo's board of directors.
 In September 2016, Shippo announced a Series A round of $7 million led by Union Square Ventures with Albert Wenger joining their board, as Jeff Clavier steps off.
 In October 2017, Shippo announced that it had raised an additional $20 million in a round of Series B funding led by Bessemer Venture Partners.

 By December 2017, the company had a total of funding of $30 million.

 In 2018, Shippo launched a feature for retailers that allows them to track packages as they travel to customers.
 In October 2019, Shippo and UPS announced a plans for an app for small and mid-sized retailers.